-Perhaps the most challenging type to write, a chain of logic has to be maintained.
+Perhaps this is the most challenging type to write since a chain of logic has to be maintained.
 Each paragraph will discuss the cause and the effect.
-The paragraphs begin by stating the cause and effect followed by a detailed explanation of the link.
+The paragraphs begin by stating the cause and effect, followed by a detailed explanation of the link.
 Keep the chain in mind.
-E.g., the rising atmospheric temperature causes a change in ocean water level and density, which alters the chemical balance in the ocean, which affects the growth of algae and plants, which in turn causes poor food supply for the fish and other marine animals.
+For instance, the rising atmospheric temperature causes a change in ocean water level and density, which alters the chemical balance in the ocean, which affects the growth of algae and plants, which in turn causes insufficient food supply for the fish and other marine animals.
 The structure typically follows the outline below.

 - Cause #1

 - Effect #3 = Cause #4 (and so on)

 Once you are done with the body, the next section is the conclusion.

 For the conclusion, restate the thesis statement, present the practicality of your conclusion, your hopes, and finally, a call to action.

 After you are done writing, go through your essay while looking for problems with the organization, the omission of important details, spelling and grammar mistakes, compliance with formatting requirements, proper citation, and adherence to title page requirements.
 Edit the essay as necessary to produce a flawless final draft.

 If you are still having trouble writing your paper or choosing your cause and effect essay topics, ask for expert help at writingelites.net.

 Originality & Confidentiality Guaranteed

 We only provide original, non-plagiarized papers.
 We never recycle, reuse, or resell papers.
 Placing an order on our website is safe, private and anonymous.